Did you know that it is 50% easier to sell to existing customers than to acquire new ones?

 This means that, if you want to keep your customer, you should focus on delivering an exceptional customer service experience alongside your great products or services.

-Remember, by reducing your churn rate, you increase your average customer lifetime value —It’s a pretty straightforward equation.
-The long a customer stays with you the more money your business will end up making.
+It’s a pretty straightforward equation.
+The longer a customer stays with you the more money your business will end up making.

 If your average customer stays with you for six months, and you increase that by one month, you’ll increase your revenue by 16%.

-That’s why you should try your best to reduce customer churn as much as possible.
+That’s why you should try your best to reduce customer churn and increase customer retention as much as possible.

 Don’t make the same mistake.
-Reward your most loyal customers with impactful deals.
+Reward your most loyal customers with impactful deals and meet customer expectations by providing an excellent experience throughout their customer lifetime.

 They decided to become a subscriber because they wanted to fulfill this product need each month, and your recurring service seemed like the best option.